Shereef/NSLunchFormatter/README.md

 and hosted on GitHub Pages publicly and can be verified that it's safe by any tech-savvy person.
 However, it doesn't support password-protected files.

+### Security Policy

+If you discover any security vulnerabilities, please refer to our [Security Policy](SECURITY.md) for instructions on how to report them.
+This helps ensure that any security issues are addressed promptly and responsibly.

 ### Issues

 If you have issues, you can report them by adding issues to this GitHub repo: